 Without a doubt, today's signing of the declaration on the creation of a space observatory for the study of exoplanets and the search for signs of life will be a worthy example of cooperation between Russia and Arab countries in space research.

 The Association of Arab Universities, founded in 1964, includes 280 universities from 22 countries and operates within the framework of the League of Arab States.
-Sadovnichy emphasized that cooperation with Arab partners reflects respect for their historical contribution to astronomy, mathematics and navigation.
+Sadovnichy stressed that cooperation with Arab partners reflects respect for their historical contribution to astronomy, mathematics and navigation.

 Read more materials on the topic: